systelab/seed-dotnet/README.md

 You have two options:

+**Use the scripts provided**
+You have two scripts, one is to run the project[app] (use this option to integrate the FrontEnd that you want) and the other is to run all the tests and view the results in the allure application [test].

-**Via Visual Studio**
+**Use Visual Studio**
 To run the project, press the run button provided by Visual Studio.
 The browser will be opened with the included swagger page.
 The start point can be changed in the 'launchSettings.json'.

-**Using the scripts provided**
-You have two scripts, one is to run the project[app] (use this option to integrate the FrontEnd that you want) and the other is to run all the tests and view the results in the allure application [test].

 ### How it works